-Online options form will need to be completed by midnight.
-The information is then collated in a spreadsheet and the option blocks will be created from these preferences.
-Any late admissions or changes will need to be put in writing directly to Miss Furnell.
+The online options form will need be completed by midnight.
+The information is then collated and the option blocks will be created from these preferences.

+Any late admissions or changes will need to be put in writing or emailed directly to Mr Harrison. mharrison@guilsborough.northants.sch.uk